ADORSYS-GIS/made-in-cameroon-market/README.md

-# made-in-cameroon-marketplace
+# Made in Cameroon Marketplace

-A platform just for locally made products, where artisans, farmers, and small businesses can sell their goods without competing with big foreign brands.
-Payment integration with local mobile money (MTN, Orange) would make it easier for people to buy.
+**Made in Cameroon Marketplace** is a digital platform dedicated to promoting and supporting locally made products in Cameroon.
+This platform empowers artisans, farmers, and small businesses by providing a marketplace where they can showcase and sell their goods without competing with large foreign brands.
+It integrates local mobile money payment solutions to ensure accessibility and convenience for both vendors and buyers.

 ---

-## 🛍️ Made in Cameroon Marketplace

-**Made in Cameroon Marketplace** is a digital platform that empowers **local artisans, farmers, and small businesses** in Cameroon by giving them a space to sell their **locally made products** online.
-The goal is to promote economic self-reliance, cultural pride, and community-driven commerce, without forcing local vendors to compete with large foreign brands.

-### 🎯 Project Goals
+## Project Objectives

+The **Made in Cameroon Marketplace** is built with a clear mission to:

-- **Support local producers** by providing them a dedicated platform to showcase and sell their goods.
+- **Empower local producers** by giving them an exclusive platform to reach a wider audience.
-- **Prioritize local commerce** by excluding large foreign brands from the platform.
+- **Promote local commerce** by focusing solely on Cameroonian products and excluding large foreign brands.
-- **Enable easy payments** through integration with local mobile money services like **MTN Mobile Money** and **Orange Money**.
+- **Simplify payments** with seamless integration of local payment systems like **MTN Mobile Money** and **Orange Money**.
-- **Promote digital inclusion** and empower underrepresented communities through technology.
+- **Foster digital inclusion** by leveraging technology to uplift underrepresented communities and drive economic self-reliance.

 ---

-## 🧰 Tech Stack
+## Technology Stack

-### 🧃 T3 Stack (Frontend Foundation)
+### Frontend

-You're using the **T3 Stack** to build the frontend.
-It’s a modern and opinionated stack that includes:
+The frontend is developed using a modern and efficient stack tailored for performance and scalability:

-- **Next.js** – The core React framework for building the frontend.
+- **Next.js** – A React-based framework for building dynamic and robust user interfaces.
-- **TypeScript** – Adds types to JavaScript so you can catch errors early.
+- **TypeScript** – Ensures type safety and reduces runtime errors.
-- **Tailwind CSS** – Makes styling easier with utility classes.
+- **Tailwind CSS** – A utility-first CSS framework for efficient and consistent styling.
-- **tRPC** – A tool that lets the frontend call backend functions directly *with full type safety* (super cool!).
+- **tRPC** – Facilitates type-safe communication between the frontend and backend.
-- **shadcn/ui** – A collection of beautifully styled and accessible UI components.
+- **shadcn/ui** – Provides accessible, pre-designed UI components.

-> ✨

-### 🧠 Backend (Rust-powered)
+### Backend

+The backend is designed for performance, security, and scalability:

-- **Rust** – A high-performance and safe backend language.
+- **Rust** – A modern systems programming language known for safety and speed.
-- **Axum** (or **Actix-web**) – Rust web frameworks to handle backend API requests.
+- **Axum** – Framework for building high-performance web APIs in Rust.
-- **PostgreSQL** – To store user data, product listings, and orders.
+- **PostgreSQL** – A robust relational database for managing user data, product listings, and transactions.
-- **SQLx** or **Diesel** – Rust database tools to communicate with Postgres.
+- **SQLx** or **Diesel** – Rust-based database tools for efficient database interactions.

-### 💸 Payment Integration
+### Payment Integration

+The platform integrates the following APIs to streamline payments:

 - **MTN Mobile Money API**
 - **Orange Money API**

-### 🛠️ Dev Tools
+### Development Tools

-- **VSCode** – Code editor
+- **VSCode** – Primary code editor.
-- **GitHub** – For source control, issues, and Kanban boards
+- **GitHub** – For version control, issue tracking, and project management.
-- **Docker** – For containerized development/deployment
+- **Docker** – Ensures consistent development and deployment environments.
-- **Zsh** – Your shell for terminal tasks
+- **Zsh** – Command-line interface for enhanced productivity.

 ---

-## 🌍 Vision
+## Vision

-We’re building more than just an online store—we’re building a **digital economy** rooted in **local value, trust, and cultural heritage**.
-By creating space for Cameroonian producers to thrive online, we’re fostering sustainable economic growth and tech empowerment from the ground up.
+The **Made in Cameroon Marketplace** is more than an e-commerce platform; it is a catalyst for building a digital economy rooted in **local heritage, cultural pride, and economic sustainability**.
+By creating a space where local producers can thrive, we aim to foster a new era of community-driven commerce that uplifts Cameroonian businesses and contributes to national economic growth.

+---